 Recipe FAQs

 It's best to set the oven temperature to 400°F. At this temperature, the bacon should be crispy after about 20 minutes.
-A lower oven temperature (such as 350°F) will take longer; with a higher one (such as 450°F), you risk burning the bacon.
+A lower oven temperature (such as 350°F) will take longer, while with a higher one (such as 450°F), you risk burning the bacon.

 Oven temperatures and personal preferences vary, so you'll need to experiment until you know what works best for you using your own oven.

 There's no need to do that.
-The bacon will cook beautifully and evenly, especially if you use a wire rack.
+Leave it undisturbed, and it will cook beautifully and evenly.

 Bacon Alternatives

-- If you can find pork belly slices at the store, those are also wonderful when baked.
-They make a great alternative to bacon.
-They take longer since they are quite thick, and you need to season them well.
+- If you can find pork belly slices at the store, those are also wonderful when baked and make a great alternative to bacon.
+They take longer since they are quite thick, and you should season them well.
 But they are absolutely delicious!

 - Pork jowl is another tasty alternative.
-I bake it in a slow oven, then broil it briefly to crisp up the fat.
+I bake it in a slow oven and then broil it briefly to crisp up the fat.

 - Another good option, if you can find it (or order online), is duck bacon.
-I bake it too, and while it's not as fatty or crispy as pork bacon, it's meaty and flavorful.
+While it's not as fatty or crispy as pork bacon, it's meaty and flavorful.

 - And finally, beef bacon is so good.
 It comes from the belly of the cow, also used to make pastrami.
 This cut is well-marbled and has a great beefy flavor that the smoking process highlights.